Python Automation - Getting Started

 numpy py -m pip install numpy numpy is the base package for efficient handling of large data arrays https://www.numpy.org

-matplotlib py -m pip install matplotlib matplotlib is for plotting and data visualization https://matplotlib.org
+matplotlib py -m pip install matplotlib matplotlib is for plotting and data visualisation https://matplotlib.org

-scipy py -m pip install scipy scipy is a library of numerical tools for optimization, equation solving, linear algebra and more https://www.scipy.org/
+scipy py -m pip install scipy scipy is a library of numerical tools for optimisation, equation solving, linear algebra and more https://www.scipy.org/

 >>> import win32com.client as wc